opnfv/functest/docs/testing/user/configguide/index.rst

 Introduction
 ============
 This document describes how to install and configure Functest in OPNFV.
-The Functest CLI is utilized during the Functest environment preparation step.
+The Functest CLI is used during the Functest environment preparation phase.
 The given example commands should work in both virtual and bare metal cases alike.

 High level architecture